-- You are not permitted to bring gum or sweets to school - Take birthday cakes (or any food you bring in to share) to your tutor - Medication taken to matron in the morning
+- We are a 'nut free' school. - You are not permitted to bring chewing gum or sweets into school. - Take birthday cakes or any food you bring in to share to your tutor. - Medication should be taken to Matron each morning. - Styling gel should not be worn.